gwen-interpreter/gwen/README.md

 > [G]iven-[W]hen-Th[en]

-Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter and a universal automation platform.
-It accepts Given-When-Then specifications as input and produces dynamically executing instructions as output.
-It has an abstracted evaluation engine so that you can prescribe what DSL you want to support and define what things you want to automate.
-Any engine implementation can be developed and mixed in.
-We have developed the following engine and shared it here:
+Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) driven automation platform.
+It is an interpreter that accepts Given-When-Then specifications as input and produces dynamically executing instructions as output.
+It has an abstracted evaluation engine so that you can prescribe what DSL you want to support and define what things you want to automate in your implementation.
+Any new or existing engine implementation can be mixed in.
+We have developed the following engine and shared it here for everyone to contribute to and use:

 - [gwen-web](https://github.com/gwen-interpreter/gwen-web)
-  - A web engine for automating web application testing in a way that requires no development on behalf of the user.
+  - An acceptance driven web engine for automating web testing in a way that requires no development on behalf of the user.

-If a front end web automation tool is what you need, then you can download and start using _gwen-web_ straight away.
+If a front end web automation tool is what you need, then you can download and start using the above engine straight away.
 If on the other hand you would like to use gherkin features to drive a different type of automation then you can develop a new engine for that purpose (and share it too if you like).

 Automation by Interpretation
 ----------------------------